jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 - [ ] ~ Reorganizing "Fundamental Principles"
     - [ ] ~ One doc for Exchangeability?
     - [ ] ~ One doc for Extensibility?

-#### 2021-03-26 Brainstorm

-Some work might be Done project, bot others might be half Done, half TODO, which might make it a Current project.
-Perhaps Moving Done, TODO and Postponed together under a topic might create overview to see the distiction, before spreading things over multiple documents.

 ### Done